 Best for: stress relieving, quick energy boost

-Get up from your desk, find a buddy/buddies, grab some rackets, table tennis balls and go to your company’s table tennis desk.
+Get up from your desk, find a buddy/buddies, grab some table tennis rackets, table tennis balls and go to your company’s table tennis desk.
 If you don’t have, don’t worry: find 2-4 desks which are currently not used, push them together, get a net and voilà, you have a DIY table tennis desk!
-If you have large desks, then 1 desk will suffice.
+If you have large desks, then one desk will suffice.

 The rules are simple: you two have to toss the tiny ball with the racket and…meh, you know this game’s rules already, let’s jump to the possible variations then! 🙂

 Only two things: first, who gets the chance to start can be decided on numerous ways.
 One way is rock-paper-scissors.
-The second and most popular way is by tossing the ball by hand.
-The first one who gets a point will start the game.
+The other (and most popular way) is tossing the ball by hand.
+The first one who scores a point will start the game.

 There are a lot of types of games within table tennis you can play.
 The basic aim is to achieve the maximum points before your opponent(s).
 The maximum amount of points is (officially) 11, but you can play until 21, as well.
 Here are the types we picked and recommend: